terichadbourne/mws-restaurant-reviews/README.md

 # Udacity Mobile Web Specialist Certification Course

-## Restaurant Reviews Project Overview: Stage 2
+## Restaurant Reviews Project Overview: Stage 3

 This **Restaurant Reviews** project was created for Udacity's Mobile Web Specialist Nanodegree.
 To see the state of the project before I implemented my own changes, you can visit [Udacity's starter code repo](https://github.com/udacity/mws-restaurant-stage-1).

-My submission for Stage 1 of the 3-part project took a static design that lacks accessibility and converts the design to be responsive on different sized displays and accessible for screen reader use.
+My submission for [Stage 1](https://github.com/terichadbourne/mws-restaurant-reviews/tree/stage-1-final) of the 3-part project took a static design that lacks accessibility and converts the design to be responsive on different sized displays and accessible for screen reader use.
 It also added a service worker to begin the process of creating a seamless offline experience for my users.

-Now in Stage 2, I'm accessing restaurant info and reviews from a server rather than storing it in a local JSON file.
-JSON responses from the server are cached using the IndexedDB API, and any data previously accessed while connected becomes available while offline.
+In [Stage 2](https://github.com/terichadbourne/mws-restaurant-reviews/tree/stage-2-final), I accessed restaurant info and reviews from a server rather than storing it in a local JSON file.
+JSON responses from the server were cached using the IndexedDB API, and any data previously accessed while connected was made available while offline.

+Now in Stage 3, I'm accessing a new server which delivers restaurant info separately from reviews.
+Users can now mark restaurants as favorites, with the database updated as needed.
+They can also now add their own restaurant reviews, even if offline, and those reviews will be sent to the server when a connection is available.

 ### How to run this app

 #### Run the server

-1. Fork and clone the separate [server repo](https://github.com/terichadbourne/mws-restaurant-stage-2-server).
+1. Fork and clone the separate [server repo](https://github.com/terichadbourne/mws-restaurant-stage-3-server).
 2. Navigate into your server directory from the command line.
-3. Install project dependancies with `npm 1`.
+3. Install project dependancies with `npm i`.
 4. Install Sails.js globally with `npm i sails -g`.
 5. Start the server with `node server`.
-6. View all restaurant data at at the endpoint [http://localhost:1337/restaurants](http://localhost:1337/restaurants)
-7. View data from a specific restaurant at the endpoint http://localhost:1337/restaurants/<RESTAURANT_ID> (for example, [http://localhost:1337/restaurants/3](http://localhost:1337/restaurants/3))
+6. You can find a detailed [list of endpoints](https://github.com/terichadbourne/mws-restaurant-stage-3-server/blob/master/README.md) made available by the API in the README of the server repo.

 You're now ready to run the client app.